hnez/SoFi-Report/presentation/src/sofi.md

 - Samples at the same position in the buffer were not received at the same time
-- Because of high sample-rates & slow startup the offset may be thousands of samples
+- High sample-rates & slow startup <br/>
+  ⇒ offset may be thousands of samples

 ---